NatasaVulevic/HCI/class-projects/class-project-2/README.md

   - Contact and customer support

 ## Olivia:
-- Whats new
+- Whats new?
   - New arrivals
 - Browsing
   - Products
   - Collections
   - Designers
   - Social media
-- I'im searching for something specific
+- I'm searching for something specific
   - Search and filter
   - Designers
 - I want to buy something